script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Holding 'Alt' down when painting, toggles the paint mode to 'Erase'.
 - A shortcut is available to toggle the paint tool to the erase tool, Tools -> Toggle Eraser
 - A shortcut is available to toggle the paint mode to 'Erase' Tools -> Paint Tools
+- When using a filter, GIMP changes the tool, in Imp, the old tool is restored after the filter ends.

 ## Paths